blairanderson/serverlessconsultants/plugins/@haftahave/serverless-ses-template.md

 Optional CLI options:
 ```
---keep-missed   -k  Set this flag in order to keep templates thouse are not present in your configuration file.
+--remove-missed   Set this flag in order to remove templates those are not present in your configuration file.
 [OPTIONAL]
---stage         -s  The stage used to populate your templates.
+--stage           The stage used to populate your templates.
 Default: the first stage found in your project.
 [OPTIONAL]
---region        -r  The region used to populate your templates.
+--region          The region used to populate your templates.
 Default: the first region for the first stage found.
 [OPTIONAL]
---alias         -a  Template alias, works only with sesTemplatesAddStageAlias option enabled.
+--alias           Template alias, works only with sesTemplatesAddStageAlias option enabled.
 [OPTIONAL]
 ```
 ---